 You can choose a drop-down, or use language names with flags.
 Once you are done, click the save button to store your widget settings.

 You can now preview your site to see the language switcher in action.

-That’s all, we hope this article helped you learn how to create a multilingual site in WordPress.
-You should also look at our article on how to install WordPress in your language.
+We hope this article helped you learn how to make a multilingual WordPress site like a pro.
+You may also want to see our guide on how to easily get more traffic to your website.